joostmeijles/git-ticket/README.md

 JIRA ticket numbers are written to standard output.

 ## List tickets and retrieve summary info from JIRA
-The JIRA ticket summary can be automatically retrieved by passing the `--jira-config` option:
+The JIRA ticket summary can be automatically when a JIRA configuration file is found.
+Either use the default `.jiraconfig` or pass a custom file using the `--jira-config` option:
 ```
 $ get-ticket ls v1Tag v3Tag --jira-config jira_example_config.json
 GIT-1 First test story